-- 1. Under organization settings (page 622), select Applications. - 2.
+- 1. Under Organization settings (page 627), select Applications. - 2.
 Use the dropdown to choose an Importance level for applications.
-Your options are "Critical, High, Medium, Low, Unimportant".
-The default selection is "Medium". - 3.
-Under Policy, click to select which remediation and compliance policies (page 613) you would like to automatically apply to applications.
-(You can still add applications to policies that aren't included in your default settings later.) - 4.
-Check the box next to Automatically apply licenses to new applications for licenses to be applied automatically.
-A status bar shows you how many licenses have been used out of the total number available.
-Click through to understand the breakdown of your organization's licenses. - 5.
-Use the Custom Fields section to configure custom metadata (page 633) that should be provided for each of the applications in your organization. - 6.
+Your options are Critical, High, Medium, Low, Unimportant.
+The default selection is Medium. - 3.
+Under Policy, select the remediation and compliance policies (page 619) you would like to automatically apply to applications. - You can still add applications to policies that aren't included in your default settings at a later time. - 4.
+Under Session metadata, to set the default session metadata filtering (page 443) to the most recent session, select Filter application details by most recent session. - This selected filter affects the application's Vulnerabilities and Route coverage tabs. - 5.
+Under Behavior, select Automatically apply licenses to new applications if you want licenses to be applied automatically. - A status bar shows you how many licenses have been used out of the total number available.
+Select the license link to understand the breakdown of your organization's licenses. - 6.
+Use the Custom Fields section to configure custom metadata (page 638) that should be provided for each of the applications in your organization. - 7.
 Select Save.